Taraxa-project/taraxa-node/programs/taraxa-bootnode/README.md

 NETWORKING:
-  --public-ip <ip>          Force advertised public IP to the given IP (default: auto) --listen-ip <ip>(:<port>) Listen on the given IP for incoming connections (default: 0.0.0.0) --listen <port>           Listen on the given port for incoming connections (default: 10002) --allow-local-discovery   Include local addresses in the discovery process.
+  --public-ip <ip>          Force advertised public IP to the given IP (default: auto) --listen-ip <ip>(:<port>) Listen on the given IP for incoming connections (default: 0.0.0.0) --listen <port>           Listen on the given port for incoming connections (default: 1002) --allow-local-discovery   Include local addresses in the discovery process.
 Used for testing purposes.
-  --network-id <id>         Connect to default mainet/testnet/devnet bootnodes LOGGING OPTIONS:
+  --network-id <id>         Connect to default mainet/testnet/devnet bootnodes --number-of-threads <#>   Define number of threads for this bootnode (default: 1) LOGGING OPTIONS:
   -v [ --log-verbosity ] <0 - 4> Set the log verbosity from 0 to 4 (default: 2).
   ```